Increase Tool Life, Reduce Tool Wear [ Easy Guide ]

 Are you roughing with the same endmill you will use for finishing?
 Same size and geometry anyway?

 There are better approaches.
 Use a bigger tougher tool for the roughing.
 Indexable endmills and corncob roughers can take a lot more abuse than solid endmills.
-We’ve got a whole article for you on some of the tradeoffs when you’re roughing, but here’s a summary chart:
+We’ve got a whole article for you on optimizing the tradeoffs when you’re roughing to maximize MRR, but here’s a summary chart:

 10. Spread Wear Over the Cutting Edge